-During the three months ended March 31, 2020, the Company held shares in Gainey Capital Corp. ("Gainey"), which the Company received pursuant to the Option Agreement with Gainey on the Las Margaritas gold project, and other investments in publicly traded companies within the mining industry for strategic purposes.
+During the six months ended June 30, 2020, the Company received the 25 million shares of Auteco in connection with its option to acquire PC Gold Inc. These shares are classified as FVTPL.
+During the six months ended June 30, 2020, the Company also held shares in Gainey, which the Company received pursuant to the option agreement with Gainey on the Las Margaritas gold project, and other investments in publicly traded companies within the mining industry for strategic purposes.